German spy chief says can't rule out Istanbul-style attacks at home

 "We can't rule out attacks like those in Istanbul also happening in our country," Hans-Georg Maassen told German newspaper Frankfurter Allgemeine Zeitung.

-He said military defeats for Islamic State were not demoralizing jihadists, and attacks in Europe were becoming ever more important for Islamic State to intimidate people and send the message to followers that "we're still here".
+He said recent military defeats for Islamic State were not demoralising jihadists here, and attacks in Europe were becoming ever more important for Islamic State to intimidate people and send the message to followers that "we're still here".
+(Reporting by Michelle Martin; Editing by Mark Potter)

-A survey by pollster Emnid for Bild am Sonntag newspaper found that almost two-thirds (62 percent) of Germans expect an attack like those in Istanbul or Brussels to happen at a German airport while 33 percent did not.

-More than half (57 percent) of the 502 people polled called for tighter security in front of airport buildings in Germany because of the threat while 39 percent did not want that.